imshaiknasir/playwright-docs-llm/index.md

 ---
 layout: default
-title: Playwright Documentation
+title: Playwright Documentation For LLMs
-description: Automated documentation for Playwright Node.js and Python versions
+description: Documentation for Playwright Node.js and Python versions for LLMs
 ---

 # Welcome to Playwright Documentation

-This site provides automatically updated documentation for both Node.js and Python versions of Playwright.
+The documentation is automatically updated for both Node.js and Python versions of Playwright.
 The content is scraped daily from the official documentation and converted into an easy-to-read for LLMs.

 ## 📚 Raw Documentation Files